Klaim/build2-wasm/README.md

 TODO
 ----

+- Run `source emdsk/emsdk_env.sh` automatically in the WebAssembly configuration.
+    - Might require that build2 provides a way to run a `source` command and keep the environnement.
+- Make a "standalone" wasm module/library (no entry point).
 - Check that api binding to JS works as expected.
+- Find a way to use the `-o` flag from emcc.
     - Output html file?
 Try with https://build2.org/release/0.13.0.xhtml#adhoc-recipe ?
--
+- Repro-case of the build command not doing the build the same way when from the root/glue buildfile vs from the project's buildfile.

 - From Boris (build2):
     > One thing that would be helpful is to produce two listings: The first is the compilation/linking commands as printed with b -vs when building your project.
 The second is a list of what you think they should be (i.e., how would you perform the same script manually using the canonical/recommended options, etc).